qres/HowToSimtech/HowToSimTech.md

  * You can use the flag `valgrind --track-origins=yes` to make valgrind track and report where you allocated uninitialized memory.
  * Besides memory checks with the default `--tool=memcheck` there also exist many other tools.
 E.g. `--tool=cachegrind` wich compute _cache misses_ for the instruction cache and memory chache.
- * Warning: valgrind will make you program run really slow.
+ * Warning: valgrind will make your program run really slow.

 </details>